JensBender/hate-speech-detection/README.md

 <img src="./images/model_deployment_01.PNG" alt="Deployment example 1" style="width: 300px;"> <img src="./images/model_deployment_02.PNG" alt="Deployment example 2" style="width: 300px;">

 ### API
-I developed an API endpoint to enable integration with other applications or services leveraging the Flask framework and utilized <a href="https://www.postman.com/">Postman</a> for testing and documenting the API.
+I developed an API endpoint to enable integration with other applications or services by leveraging the Flask framework and utilized <a href="https://www.postman.com/">Postman</a> for testing and documenting the API.

 API documentation: [See here](https://documenter.getpostman.com/view/28394113/2s946eBERv)